-Put simply, a redraw offset facility is a sub-account linked to your home loan where you can put money (e.g. from savings or your pay) and rather than earn credit interest on that money, use the money to reduce the interest payable on your home loan.
+Put simply, an offset sub-account is linked to your home loan where you can put money (e.g. from savings or your pay) and rather than earn credit interest on that money, use the money to reduce the interest payable on your home loan.
 Your money is at call, so you’re able to redraw it anytime you want, using your Visa Debit card attached to the account.

-The benefit of putting funds into a redraw offset facility is that we consider this money when we calculate your interest repayments.
+One of the benefit of putting funds into an offset sub-account is that this amount is considered when your interest repayments are calculated.
 That is, when we calculate your home loan interest we reduce the amount of your home loan balance by the amount you have in your redraw offset facility.
 So you’ll pay less interest which could help you pay your home loan off sooner.

 The saving that you get is called an offset benefit and is subtracted off your loan amount.
-So your benefit will slowly reduce your loan balance which could help you to pay your home loan off sooner.
+This will slowly reduce your loan balance which could help you to pay your home loan off sooner.